Back to list

 Erasing and Confirming

-Finally, Ar-Ra’d corrects the obsession with the great moment:
+Then Ar-Raʿd corrects the obsession with the great moment:

-﴿يَمْحُو اللَّهُ مَا يَشَاءُ وَيُثْبِتُ وَعِنْدَهُ أُمُّ الْكِتَابِ﴾
+﴿يَمْحُو اللَّهُ مَا يَشَاءُ وَيُثْبِتُ ۖ وَعِنْدَهُ أُمُّ الْكِتَابِ﴾

 Allah erases what He wills and confirms what He wills.
 And with Him is the Mother of the Book.

 Forms change.
 Doors close so that others may open.
 Trajectories are erased, others consolidated.
-But the origin is stable with Him.
+But the origin is stable with Him: umm al-kitāb, the matrix to which the whole of history returns.
+History is not a scattered pile of messages, but a connected path that issues from this matrix and returns to it.
 Then why suspend one’s heart on the foam of passing moments, when one can choose the water that remains?

-A Judgement That Does not Always Make Noise
+A Judgement That Does Not Always Make Noise

 The surah closes by teaching that obedience need not be conditioned on seeing the outcome: